 I recently spent a week in San Diego and toured their burgeoning bike network.
 While San Diego’s downtown is a gem within its own right, Balboa Park impressed me even more.
 Spatially integrated, urban and versatile, a person could spend an entire day there and never be bored.
 Its collection of interesting architecture and unique public plazas reminded me of Fair Park and showed me the possibilities for the space beyond the Texas State Fair.
 Balboa Park not only hosts tourists for its museums and cultural events, but it has become a central neighborhood park for cyclists, picnickers, runners and people who just want to sit under a tree and read.
-San Diego shows us how to redevelop Dallas’ Fair Park into a world class urban park that can also serve its local neighbors.
+San Diego shows us how to redevelop Dallas’ Fair Park into a world class urban space that can also serve its local neighbors.

 Neighborhoods Make The Park